ExpressVPN review: Quick links

 ExpressVPN is packed with features to suit just about everyone’s VPN needs.
 For example, Smart Location automatically connects your device to the nearest server, to providing the best performance.

 Another standard feature is the Network Lock, ExpressVPN’s version of a kill switch, which blocks all internet traffic and contains all your data in case of an unexpected VPN connection interruption.
-This feature is currently unavailable for mobile devices, although Android users can activate their devices’ integrated kill switch option.

 Furthermore, ExpressVPN offers a split-tunneling feature that lets you select which apps you want to go through the VPN tunnel, and which you will allow to use the regular internet connection.